 Intezer (2017), researched marketing communications in the twenty-first century: trends & strategies with the sole objective to discuss the main strategic issues that arise for marketers in the twenty-first century.
 The position paper was targeted at various firms and the type of marketing communications strategy they employed.
 The findings of the study showed that in the era of the twenty-first century, the primary task of every firm is to devise a competitive strategy, which depends on understanding the business and marketing environments in emerging markets before knowing the best marketing communications approach to adopt.
-The study concluded and recommended that the certainty of marketing communications is that the world, in general, is changing rapidly, the pace of change is increasing, and marketing communications but advancements in communication technology and increased interaction between buyers and producers.
+The study concluded and recommended that the certainty of marketing communications is that the world, in general, is changing rapidly, the pace of change is increasing, and marketing communications must reflect those changes.
+What needs to change are not only the tools of marketing communications but advancements in communication technology and increased interaction between buyers and producers.